Skip to Main Content

 Home insurance rates vary by state, city and ZIP code and are typically based on common causes of loss in the area.
 For example, the cost of home insurance in high-crime neighborhoods is typically more expensive than the average rates in an area with a lower incident rate.
 Knowing the common causes of loss in your location can help determine what kind of coverage you need.
 Here are some things to consider:

-• Crime rates: If you live in an area with a high rate of home break-ins or theft, it is possible that your home insurance premium could be more expensive.
+• Crime rates: If you live in an area with a high rate of home break-ins, theft or vandalism, it’s possible that your home insurance premium could be more expensive.
 You may even consider an alarm system to protect your home and potentially earn a discount from your insurance company.

 • Weather events: Living in an area with severe weather risks, like hurricanes, tornadoes or hail, could have a major impact on your home insurance premium.
 Keep in mind that the cost of home insurance in states with a high risk of severe weather is typically more expensive.